 We changed the way fundraising dollars were processed, and put financial restrictions on the amount of funds the director could spend without board approval.
-That led to a leadership transition, as well as finding ways to reach out to the community for support instead of just relying on parents.
+That led to a leadership transition, as well as finding ways to reach out to the community for support instead of just relying on current parents.
 Through new leadership and new partnerships with community members and organizations, a spirit of enthusiasm and achievement began to permeate the ad hoc group which studied the need for change.
 Eventually this enthusiasm spread to the membership, allowing the organization to take those first difficult steps toward building a firm financial foundation.
 It didn’t happen within a year…or two…or even three.
 It took about four years to get to the point where everyone was on board with the processes that were in place.
 Interestingly, since it was an organization based at a public high school, in four years, much of the parent population completely turned over.
 Those parents who were new to the organization in year five of the transition were not aware of any difficulties the organization experienced.
 They assumed that’s the way things always were.